Foundry-Workshop/ammo-swapper/README.md

 If you wish to support module development, please consider [becoming Patron](https://www.patreon.com/foundryworkshop).

+## Acknowledgements
+* Thanks to doumoku for providing Japanese translations

 ## License

 Forien's Ammo Swapper is a module for Foundry VTT by Forien and is licensed under a MIT License.